-As a woman terrified of full-blown intimacy – a legacy from a childhood where it was terribly unsafe to let anyone into my bubble, but I still yearned to be loved, and in love – life offered up a spectacular solution: I have been gifted an unending parade of platonic soulmates.
+As a woman terrified of full-blown intimacy – a legacy from a childhood where letting anyone into my bubble was terribly unsafe.
+However, I still yearned to be loved, and in love – life offered up a spectacular solution: I have been gifted an unending parade of platonic soulmates.

-Because of this mysterious and baffling gift, I have the great honor of being a serial platonic soulmate.
+Because of this mysterious and baffling gift I mentioned, I have the great honor of being a serial platonic soulmate.
 I have been blessed with love that transcended all my terrors, and kept me in great company during the deep darkness of my early life.
-I am totally aware of what a rare privilege that is, and have learned something inexplicable through this experience.
+Undeniably, I am aware of what a rare privilege that is.
+And through my experiences, I have learned something inexplicable.

 Now, we humans have a tendency to hide or feel guilty about the gifts that are offered up to us in seemingly discriminatory ways.
 However, I believe that if we inhabit and share our privileges, we can inspire others to begin to inhabit those same privileges.
 After all, we are one.

-Personally, I love being inspired by the greater privileges of those who appear to have something I don’t, and if I can stay clear enough to not get threatened into a story about “not me” or “left out” – or the stickiest for me, “injustice” – I am invited to rise up to claim those same privileges as my own, realizing they are in fact indiscriminate.
+Personally, I love being inspired by the greater privileges of those who appear to have something I don’t.
+If I can stay clear enough to not get threatened into a story about “not me” or “left out” – or the stickiest for me, “injustice” – I am invited to rise up to claim those same privileges as my own, realizing they are in fact indiscriminate.

-And so, I would like to share my experience, with the invitation that you could rise up in 2019 and claim some angelic love for yourself through this very extraordinary and rare privilege of mine.
+And so, I would like to share my experience, with the invitation that you could rise up in 2019.
+Claim some angelic love for yourself through this very extraordinary and rare privilege of mine.